We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given the root of a binary tree and an integer limit, delete all insufficient nodes in the tree simultaneously, and return the root of the resulting binary tree.
-A node is insufficient if every root to leaf path intersecting this node has a sum strictly less than the limit.
-A leaf is a node with no children.
+Given the root of a binary tree and an integer limit, delete all insufficient nodes in the tree simultaneously and return the root of the resulting binary tree.
+A node is considered insufficient if every root-to-leaf path that goes through that node has a sum of node values strictly less than limit.

 Key Insights